BlackZork/mqmgateway/README.md

     Parses and writes modbus register data as string.
     Register data is expected in UTF-8 (or ASCII) encoding, e.g. `0x4142` for the string _AB_.
     The default string size is determined by the number of registers, configured using the `count` setting.
-    When the `size` argument is given, the string wil be truncated after `size` bytes.
+    When the `size` argument is given, the string will be truncated after `size` bytes.

 Converter can be added to modbus register in state and command section.